KS DB Merge Tools logo KS DB Merge Tools

 Updates are backward-compatible but can be not rollback-tolerant

 Application updates can be safely installed over the previous version, even with some gaps in the version sequence (for example install v 1.5.4 over 1.2.2).
 Any non-backward-compatible behavior changes are listed in the release notes.
 But the application is not designed to be downgradable.
 In most cases rollback to the previous version does not cause any issues.
 But in rare cases newer application settings may have some items which are not supported by previous versions and this may cause application crashes in case of rollback.
-In such cases application settings need to be deleted and for the Pro version license key should be entered again.
+In such cases application settings need to be deleted and for the Standard version license key should be entered again.

 Local cache